The Right Answer to Most of Your Health and Fitness Questions

 Separating the optimal from the realistic and doable

 On paper, and even in scientific studies, there are often optimal ways to do things.
-You have likely heard them: Do resistance training twice a week with progressive overload; eat 0.8-1.0 g of protein per lb of body weight; and sleep 7-9 hours a night.
-And, while yes, these are all actions that can help you get closer to your goals, even scientifically sound principles have an "it depends" attached.
+You have likely heard them, like our LinkedIn coach described: Do resistance training twice a week with progressive overload; eat 0.7-1.0 g of protein per lb of (ideal) body weight; and sleep 7-9 hours a night.
+And, while yes, these are all actions that can help you get closer to your goals, even scientifically sound principles can have an ‘it depends’ attached, because doing something less than optimally will always beat doing nothing.

 One of the first steps to behavior change that sticks is separating optimal from realistic and doable.
 If a person can’t execute the perfect plan because of their schedule, stress levels, or lifestyle, telling them what they “should” be doing can often do more harm than good.

 A better ‘it depends’ answer starts with what are you doing now and what is possible for you today.
 After all, the best plan for a person is one that they can execute on their worst day, not just when things are calm and easy.
 (Calm and easy? that happens to some people sometimes, right?)
-My favorite example is my client, who is in her late 60s and has been doing strength training with me one day a week (not the optimal two days) for years.
-Sure, there have been times she did more when she could, but she has remained consistent with one full-body session per week.
+My favorite example is my client, who is in her late 60s and has been doing strength training with me one day a week (not the optimal two days) for several years.
+Sure, there have been times she did more on her own when she could, but she has remained remarkably consistent with one full-body strength training session per week.
 You know what?
-She was able to get really strong, using 30 lb dumbbells while many of her peers are using 5s, and, best of all, she reversed her Osteopenia after a couple of years.
+She was able to get really strong, and, best of all, she reversed her osteoporosis, verified by a DEXA scan, after a couple of years.

-She has a very busy life and couldn’t always do it twice a week, but once a week was so consistent that it made a huge difference.
-What you can do is always better than what you should do.
+She has a very busy and full life and couldn’t always do it twice a week, but once a week was so consistent that it made a huge difference.
+What you ‘can’ do is always better than what you ‘should’ do.

 Building a plan around your unique history and cues

 Everyone has a different entry point.
-We often have to consider exercise experience, injury history, mindsets, and nutrition and dieting history, as well as personal preferences, when making any kind of plan for a client.
+I often have to consider exercise experience, injury history, mindsets, and nutrition and dieting history, as well as personal preferences, when making any kind of plan for a client.
 I need to the input of the expert of the life and body.
 I can’t simply tell you what will work for you.
-I can help you evaluate the options and test different ideas, but ultimately, you know best what works for your unique situation.
+I can help you brainstorm, evaluate the options and test different ideas, but ultimately, you will know best what works for your unique situation because you are one living it.
 You can’t outsource your internal cues.

 You Can’t Outsource Your Internal Cues.